-After weeks of deliberation, face masks were made compulsory on public transport from 15 June.
-The government is also now advising us to wear face coverings in enclosed public spaces where social distancing is not possible, or where you are more likely to come into contact with people you do not normally meet, such as going shopping or visiting the Post Office.
+As the UK eases further out of lockdown, you might be considering investing in a face mask.
+It’s been compulsory to wear them on public transport since 15 June and from 24 July it’s also mandatory to wear them in all shops across England.
+Meanwhile, the government’s advice on wearing face coverings in all other enclosed public spaces where social distancing is not possible, or where you are more likely to come into contact with people you do not normally meet, such as visiting the hairdressers or a trip to the cinema, still stands.

 If you’re overwhelmed by eBay and Amazon, here are the face masks you can buy direct from brands, many of whom will also donate a portion of the proceeds to charitable causes.